Chevrolet Chevette: Initial features and annual updates

-In 1982, models featured a five-speed manual transmission option on gasoline-powered two-door cars (standard with diesel).
+1982: For MY 1982, models featured a five-speed manual transmission option on gasoline-powered two-door cars (standard with diesel).
 The Scooter was newly available as a four-door hatchback.
 New GM THM-180C (THM200C for diesel model) automatic transmissions, which included a locking torque converter for greater fuel mileage, were available.
 Introduction of a pump-driven AIR system in the late model year replaced PAIR to help efficiency of the catalytic converter.
 A new catalytic converter was introduced with an air inlet for forced air injection from the air pump.
 A new one-piece cardboard-based headliner with an updated overhead dome light replaced the earlier vinyl liner.
 The Pontiac T1000 received a unique grille, body molding, and horizontal lined taillights, as well as an alloy sport wheel option.
 General Motors of Canada's Pontiac Acadian, a rebadged Chevette, received all the T1000's Pontiac-exclusive features from this point on.
 Chevrolet sold 433,000 Chevettes in 1981 and 233,000 in 1982.

-In 1983, the Chevettes had a makeover for the front and rear fasciae, and the Chevette CS was introduced.
+1983: For MY 1983, the Chevette featured revised front and rear fascia, and the Chevette CS was introduced.
 A black-finished grille and trim moldings replaced most chrome pieces.
 Scooter and base Chevettes featured black bumpers and end caps, while the higher-end Chevette CS models included color-keyed bumpers and caps with chrome bumper inserts as an option.
 Scooter and base models featured a black-only grille and headlight buckets, while CS models featured argent-colored trim.
 The Chevette S model introduced a cosmetic package that included black-painted styled-steel wheels and a red-accented grille and moldings, as well as oversized decal emblems in red.
 Front bucket seats featured new adjustable knobs on the sides, but lost the reclining levers of previous years.
 Interior trim was also blacked out with new black door handles and black plastic window regulators.
 An integrated cassette deck was optional with the stereo package.
 A chrome strip on the dashboard was available only on CS and S models until the end of production.
 Deluxe door panels were discontinued and all models featured plastic door panels, but base and Scooter models still featured laminated cardboard cargo area panels.
 The "diagnostic connector" was removed from the wiring harness.

-In 1984, the low-cost Scooter model was discontinued, but kept for Chevettes made for Canada.
-The T1000 was renamed Pontiac 1000 in 1983 both in the U.S and Canada.
-The 1985 models carried few updates from the 1984 models.
-In 1986, the Chevette base model was discontinued, leaving only the CS and the S, which featured a third brake light and an instrument cluster "service engine soon" light, replacing the "check engine" light.
+1984: For MY 1984, the low-cost Scooter model was discontinued for the US and retained for Canadian production.
+The T1000 was renamed Pontiac 1000 in 1983 both in the U.S. and Canada.

+1985: MY 1985 models carried few updates from the 1984 models.

+1986: For MY 1986, the Chevette base model was discontinued, leaving only the CS and the S, which featured a third brake light, an instrument cluster "service engine soon" light, replacing the "check engine" light, and a new bowtie emblem on the front grille.